data-govt-nz/odd17/README.md

 Be sure to keep an eye on this area too as you may be able to help others!

+### Getting your project underway
+Sometimes it can help to do some quick planning for your hack project.
+We suggest giving a [Lean Canvas](http://socialleancanvas.com/) a go to help with your thought process.
+It's a simple 1 page plan that gives you enough to get moving on an idea.
+Give it a try.

 ## Big thanks to
  - [data.govt.nz](http://www.data.govt.nz)
  - [GovHackNZ](http://govhack.org.nz/)